syncfusion-content/winui-docs/winui/DataGrid/Printing.md

 {% endhighlight %}
 {% highlight c# %}
 sfDataGrid.PrintSettings.FooterHeight = 30;
-sfDataGrid.PrintSettings.FooterTemplate = Resources["PageFooterTempalte"] as DataTemplate;
+sfDataGrid.PrintSettings.FooterTemplate = Resources["PageFooterTemplate"] as DataTemplate;
 sfDataGrid.Print();
 {% endhighlight %}
 {% endtabs %}

 ![Current date time in print preview window for WinUI DataGrid](Printing-images/Printing-image4.png)

-## Printing using UIElement Rendering
+## Printing with styles

 When you want to print the SfDataGrid with same appearance settings as in the display (Background and Foreground) or with custom appearance by writing styles.
 You can print SfDataGrid as it displayed in View by setting [PrintSettings.CanPrintStyles](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Print.DataGridPrintSettings.html#Syncfusion_UI_Xaml_DataGrid_Print_DataGridPrintSettings_CanPrintStyles) to true.